oruchankural/MIS376_Educationandcovid_covid19/README.md

 the Ministry of Education (MoNE) and the Council of Higher Education (CoHE) have introduced some new regulations.
-By applying discourse analysis, the education discourses regarding these regulations required by the new Coronavirus will be discussed.
+By applying discourse analysis, the education discourses regarding these regulations required by the new Coronavirus will be discussed.I will use Datawrapper , Plotly.js and  Chartmaker Directory.